-The requirement will always be rounded up to a whole number.
+The total requirement for the development will always be rounded up to a whole number.

-- 5.5 Parking spaces can be allocated or unallocated: - Allocated includes any spaces within the curtilage of a property and any spaces in communal areas where the space is reserved for a particular property - Unallocated covers all parking spaces that are not allocated, visitor parking is usually served by unallocated parking and should be located close to where it is likely to be needed.
+- 5.5 Parking spaces can be allocated or unallocated: - Allocated includes any spaces within the curtilage of a property and any spaces in communal areas where the space is reserved for a particular property,

-5.6 When a development involves an increase in bedrooms to an existing property this will normally trigger an increase in the parking requirement at that property.
-Rooms which could be used as bedrooms but are labelled on plans as office/study/family room may be treated as bedrooms for the purposes of applying the parking standards.
+- Unallocated covers all parking spaces that are not allocated, visitor parking is usually served by unallocated parking and should be located close to where it is likely to be needed. - New paragraph: For 3-bedroom homes either car parking standard can be used.
+It is for the applicant to demonstrate which standard is most appropriate and results in the best design solution. - 5.6 When a development involves an increase in bedrooms to an existing property this will normally trigger an increase in the parking requirement at that property.
+Rooms which could be used as bedrooms but are labelled on plans as office/study/family room will be treated as bedrooms for the purposes of applying the parking standards unless it is clear from the planning application and any supporting evidence that the room is unlikely to be used as a bedroom.